Thomas Higham (archaeologist): Career and research

 Higham worked as the Deputy Director of the radiocarbon dating laboratory at Waikato, before joining the Research Laboratory for Archaeology and the History of Art, at the University of Oxford in 2001.
-He is currently the Director of the Oxford Radiocarbon Accelerator Unit (ORAU) and a Fellow of Keble College.
+He became the Director of the Oxford Radiocarbon Accelerator Unit (ORAU) in 2018 and was a Fellow by Special Election at Keble College.

 Higham's work focuses on the development and reliable application of radiocarbon dating in archaeology.
 His main interests lie in the refinement of the protocols used for the purification of ancient samples prior to radiocarbon dating.
 His early work focused on the peopling of New Zealand.
 Upon arrival in Oxford, Higham became involved in testing and improving the ultrafiltration method for dating archaeological bones.

-In 2002, Higham met British archaeologist Roger Jacobi and the two worked closely together on the dating of several key Palaeolithic sites from the British Isles, until Jacobi's death in 2009.
+In 2001, Higham met British archaeologist Roger Jacobi and the two worked closely together on the dating of several key Palaeolithic sites from the British Isles, until Jacobi's death in 2009.
 The most notable result of this work was the redating of the Red Lady of Paviland, an iconic early modern human from Britain.
 Later, Higham reported an age estimate for the Kents Cavern maxilla from Devon, England, the earliest modern human fossil in northwestern Europe.

 Since 2006, Higham and his team at Oxford have worked on defining the timing of Neanderthal replacement by anatomically modern humans in western Eurasia and quantifying the overlap between the two human groups.
 In 2014, results of this work reported in Nature placed Neanderthal extinction at around 41000–39000 years ago, and suggested a Neanderthal-modern human overlap of 3000–5000 years in Europe.
 In 2013, funded by the European Research Council, Higham launched the "PalaeoChron" Project that focuses on the dating of late Neanderthals, early modern humans and Denisovans at hundreds of sites across northern Eurasia.

 Higham has featured in CNN's series Finding Jesus.

-In 2018, Higham was elected a Fellow of the Royal Society of New Zealand.
+In 2018, Higham was elected an honorary Fellow of the Royal Society of New Zealand.
 He was awarded a Distinguished Alumni Award from the University of Waikato in 2018.